Planning

 A Planning Process

-A Simple But Needed Planning Process:
+A Planning Process:

 When a schematic plan is developed, it establishes a process in which you are able to order your goals and objective.
 As ideas are developed, and greater levels of information can be established this can serve as a preliminary cost estimation tool.
 A building contractor can review these documents and provide preliminary cost estimates, based on specific square footage and design parameters.
 It’s a great way to gauge your budget and the cost implications at an early stage.
 This can also facilitate effective revisions long before the project is built.